Forty Martyrs of Sebaste: In the East

-The cult of the Forty Martyrs is widespread all over the East.
+The memory of the Forty Martyrs is widespread all over the East.
 The Forty Saints Monastery in Sarandë, modern day Albania, which gave its name in Greek to the city itself (Άγιοι Σαράντα, Hagioi Saranda), was built in the 6th century AD, and is thought to have been an important pilgrimage site.
-The Churches of St. Sophia in Ohrid (modern-day North Macedonia) and Kiev (Ukraine) contain their depictions, datable to the 11th and 12th centuries, respectively.
+The Churches of St. Sophia in Ohrid (modern-day North Macedonia) and Kyiv (Ukraine) contain their depictions, datable to the 11th and 12th centuries, respectively.
 A number of auxiliary chapels were dedicated to the Forty, and there are several instances when an entire temple (church building) is dedicated to them: for example Xeropotamou Monastery on Mount Athos and the 13th-century Holy Forty Martyrs Church, in Veliko Tarnovo, Bulgaria.
 Anna Komnene speaks of a Church of the 40 saints located in Constantinople, in the Alexiad.
 In 2013 the Feast of the Holy Forty Martyrs in Štip was inscribed in UNESCO Intangible Cultural Heritage Lists of North Macedonia.

 In Syria, the Armenian Cathedral of Aleppo and the Greek Orthodox Cathedral of Homs are dedicated to the Forty Martyrs.

 The feast day of the Forty Martyrs falls on March 9.
 In Orthodox Churches that follow the Julian calendar, this day is intentionally placed so that it will fall during Great Lent.
 There is an intentional play on the number forty being both the number of martyrs and the days in the fast.
 Their feast also falls during Great Lent so that the endurance of the martyrs will serve as an example to the faithful to persevere to the end (i.e., throughout the forty days of the fast) in order to attain heavenly reward (participation in Pascha, the Resurrection of Jesus).

 There is a pious custom of baking “skylarks” (pastries shaped like skylarks) on this day, because people believed that birds sing at this time to announce the arrival of spring.

 A prayer mentioning the Forty Holy Martyrs of Sebaste is also placed in the Orthodox Wedding Service (referred to as a "crowning") to remind the bride and groom that spiritual crowns await them in Heaven also if they remain as faithful to Christ as these saints of long ago.

-In Orthodox art
+In Byzantine art

 Byzantine artists were fascinated with the subject that allowed them to graphically show human despair.
 The Martyrs were typically represented at the point when they were about to freeze to death, "shivering from the cold, hugging themselves for warmth, or clasping hands to their faces or wrists in pain and despair".
 This is particularly evident in the large 10th-century ivory plaque from the Bode Museum and the Palaiologan portable mosaic set in wax, from Dumbarton Oaks.

-The subject remains popular among Orthodox iconographers.
+The subject remains popular among Eastern Orthodox iconographers.